The Buddhist Path vs. Modal Path Ethics

 Critique of Self and the Reality of Loci

 However, that tension is really less severe than it first appears.
-Modal Path Ethics' loci are not Cartesian selves or enduring substances with unchanging essences, but are bounded regions of ongoing continuance, constituted by their relational embedding in broader fields, persistent in the sense that their characteristic patterns of continuation reproduce themselves over time, still not persistent in the sense of some unchanging core surviving all change.
-This is closer to the Buddhist stream of aggregates than to the Cartesian self, and the disagreement with Buddhism concerns the moral significance of the stream moreso than its metaphysical character.
+Modal Path Ethics' loci are not Cartesian selves or enduring substances with unchanging essences.
+Extant loci are bounded regions of ongoing continuance, constituted by their relational embedding in broader fields, persistent in the sense that their characteristic patterns of continuation reproduce themselves over time, still not persistent in the sense of some unchanging core that is surviving all change.
+This is much closer to the Buddhist stream of aggregates than to the Cartesian self, and the disagreement with Buddhism concerns the moral significance of the stream moreso than its metaphysical character.

 This is a substantive disagreement but again it is a narrower one than the full Buddhist critique of self would suggest.
-Modal Path Ethics agrees that there is no unchanging essence.
-It disagrees that the moral significance of beings depends on the presence of such an essence.
 The path-structural realism the framework maintains operates at a level that does not require the kind of self that Buddhism rightly critiques.

 Disclaimer